Winter Soldier Investigation: Testimony from veterans

 Testimony given during the three-day event covered both broad policy concerns, such as the use of chemical agents, indiscriminate bombing and free-fire zones as well as more specific and unusual war crime incidents, including rape, torture and desecration of the dead.
 The testifying veterans were usually grouped by branch of military service and geographic location of service.
 Before launching into their detailed testimony, each gave a brief statement of personal information including rank, division, unit, length of service and a summary of what their testimony would cover.
 While only 109 veterans gave testimony, over 700 veterans attended the hearing.
 Excerpts from the testimony transcripts:

 Stephen Craig: "...My testimony covers the maltreatment of prisoners, the suspects actually, and a convoy running down an old woman with no reason at all..."

 Rusty Sachs: "...my testimony concerns the leveling of villages for no valid reason, throwing Viet Cong suspects from the aircraft after binding them and gagging them with copper wire..."

 Scott Camil: "...My testimony involves burning of villages with civilians in them, the cutting off of ears, cutting off of heads, torturing of prisoners, calling in of artillery on villages for games, corpsmen killing wounded prisoners..."

 Kenneth Campbell: "...My testimony will consist of eyewitnessing and participating in the calling in of artillery on undefended villages, mutilation of bodies, killing of civilians, mistreatment of civilians..."

 Fred Nienke: "...My testimony includes killing of non-combatants, destruction of Vietnamese property and livestock, use of chemical agents and the use of torture in interpreting prisoners..."

 After giving their brief initial statements, a moderator had each of them elaborate upon their testimony, and then the press and observers were given time to ask questions of the veterans.

 What are we doing to ourselves?
 Panel

-During the "What are we doing to ourselves?" panel, Dr. Robert J. Lifton spoke of the psychological impact the events in Vietnam had on returning soldiers.
+During the "What are we doing to ourselves?" panel, Robert J. Lifton spoke of the psychological impact the events in Vietnam had on returning soldiers.
 He pointed out how rampant disapproval was for the war and highlighted how that affected returning veteran:

 So the returning veteran, who has a psychological need, as he returns from any war, to make his difficult transition into civilian life by in some way giving significance to what he did in his war, has no such opportunity, because he can't, in any way, inwardly approve of what he has done in this war.
 Nor can the rest of society find sources of pride for him or acceptance or necessity about this war.
 Both the veteran and the larger society see him the taint of this filthy, unnecessary, immoral war.